Home isolation and COVID-19

 If you tested positive for COVID-19, but did not have symptoms.

-You can end home isolation if ALL of the following are true:
+You can end home isolation after 5 days.

 People with weak immune systems due to a health condition or medicine may need to be tested before being around others.
-People who have severe COVID-19 may need to stay in home isolation longer than 10 days.
+People who have moderate (difficulty breathing) to severe (you were hospitalized) COVID-19 and those with a weak immune system need to stay in home isolation for at least 10 or more.
 Talk with your health care provider to find out when it's safe to be around others.

 You have been in the hospital with COVID-19, which causes an infection in your lungs and may cause problems with other organs, including the kidneys,...Read Article Now Book Mark Article